 To add a chart to a layout, ensure that the layout contains a map frame that has layers that contain charts.

-- With the Layout view selected, click the Insert tab.
+- With layout view selected, click the Insert tab.

 - On the Insert tab, in the Map Surrounds group, click the Chart drop-down menu and choose a chart in your project.